 Speaking of soft skills, there are some that the employers appreciate most, like an ability to work in a team, resourcefulness and creativity, critical thinking, or good time management skills.

-Cost of hiring an app developer depending on their experience and project role
+Costs to hire an app developer depending on their experience and project role

 The differences between the project roles are basically the following: